friendly/Vis-MLM-book/working-text/book-outline.md

   html_document: default
 ---

 This document is the working outline for the book.
 It gives some brief descriptions of the topics to be included and the framework to be explained.
+Currently it is organized in some broad chapters, which might be split into chapters within parts.

 ## Introduction